JaroTheSlav/Russia-Survival-Devolved/README.md

         static void Introduction()
         {
-            Console.WriteLine("The year is 1921.
-In the Soviet Union people are starving, and you are one of them.\n" + "Only the strongest Russians will survive...\n" + "Controls: 1, 2, 3, 4, 5 and enter");
+            Console.WriteLine("In the Soviet Union people are starving, and you are one of them.\n" + "Only the strongest Russians will survive...\n" + "The goal with this game is to survive 10 days by any means.\n" + "Controls: 1, 2, 3, 4, 5 and enter");
         }